Revolutionary Armed Forces of the People (Guinea-Bissau): Civil war

+2003 coup d'état

+The 2003 Guinea-Bissau coup d'état was a bloodless military coup that took place in Guinea-Bissau on 14 September 2003, led by General Veríssimo Correia Seabra against incumbent President Kumba Ialá.
+Seabra referred to the "incapacity" of Ialá's government as justification for the takeover, together with a stagnant economy, political instability, and military discontent over unpaid salaries.
+Ialá publicly announced his resignation on 17 September, and a political agreement signed that month prohibited him from participating in politics for five years.
+A civilian-led transitional government led by businessman Henrique Rosa and PRS secretary general Artur Sanhá was set up at the end of September.

-2010 Guinea-Bissau military unrest
+2010 military unrest

 Major General Batista Tagme Na Waie was chief of staff of the Guinea-Bissau armed forces until his assassination in 2009.

 Military unrest occurred in Guinea-Bissau on 1 April 2010.
 Prime Minister Carlos Gomes Júnior was placed under house arrest by soldiers, who also detained Army Chief of Staff Zamora Induta.
 Supporters of Gomes and his party, PAIGC, reacted to the move by demonstrating in the capital, Bissau; Antonio Indjai, the Deputy Chief of Staff, then warned that he would have Gomes killed if the protests continued.

 The EU ended its mission to reform the country's security forces, EU SSR Guinea-Bissau, on 4 August 2010, a risk that may further embolden powerful generals and drug traffickers in the army and elsewhere.
 The EU mission's spokesman in Guinea-Bissau said the EU had to suspend its programme when the mastermind of the mutiny, General Antonio Indjai, became army chief of staff.
 "The EU mission thinks this is a breach in the constitutional order.
 We can't work with him".

+2011 coup attempt

+The 2011 Guinea-Bissau coup attempt was a failed coup d'état by a group of renegade soldiers.
+Taking place on the morning of December 26, 2011, fighting broke out between two factions in the armed forces with sounds of automatic weapons and rocket fire erupting in the Santa Luzia army base which alarmed residents in the country's capital of Bissau.
+Officials claim it started when Navy Chief Jose Americo Bubo Na Tchuto sent orders to arrest Army Chief Antonio Injai, who was later freed by his men.
+Afterwards, the Army Chief in turn arrested the Navy Chief for his involvement in the incident however he denied issuing such orders to his troops.
+The coup failed, and 30 perpetrators were arrested, among them being the Navy Chief for "masterminding the coup."